hpcleuven/VscDocumentation/source/vsc_tutorials.rst

 The training material (slides and exercises) for the a variety of HPC-related trainings from the KULeuven/UHasselt site are organized via the `official Github repository <https://github.com/hpcleuven>`__.
-The beginners might consider following:
+New users without prior experience with Linux or the HPC might consider the following introductory tutorials:

 * `HPC Introduction <https://hpcleuven.github.io/HPC-intro/>`__
 * `Linux for HPC <https://hpcleuven.github.io/Linux-for-HPC/>`__